 - Ruptured discs

-Each disc found on the spine is similar to that of a jelly donut.
-Whenever the disc degenerates from either age or injury, that is when the softer portion in the center may rupture through the annulus fibrosus.
-This is what causes ruptured discs or some would say as disc herniation.
+Think of each disc within the spine as sort of a jelly donut.
+When the disc degenerates from either injury or age, the softer portion in the center may rupture through the annulus fibrosus.
+This leads to ruptured discs.

 - Abnormal Spine Curvature

-Chiropractors believe that there are stressors that can cause misalignment in the spine.
+Winston-Salem Chiropractors have concluded that there are stressors that can cause misalignment in the spine.

-Stressors here induce muscle tension.
-Muscle tension is the condition where the muscles remain semi-contracted for a long time.
+A little redundant, but stress itself induces muscle tension.
+Muscle tension is the condition where the muscles remain semi-contracted for a long period of time.

 Involves movements that are done repeatedly by turning to one side.
-These movements cause microtraumas.
-Microtraumas are small injuries given to the human body.
+These movements cause microtraumas, which are small injuries to the human body.
 It brings out the micro-tearing of muscle fiber – this is the sheath that is located around the muscle and connective tissue.

-Chemical stressors are found in food and the environment which causes drastic changes in the muscles.
+Chemical stressors are found in the environment and food which causes drastic changes in the muscles.